myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 #### Reading the TMP36 sensor data

-Now that we have a library that we can use with our sensor, we can write some code that will read its value.
+Now that we have a library that we can use with our sensor, we can write some code that will read its value using that library.
 We will write this code in the **main.cpp** file.
 If you use a different library, or different sensors, be sure to refer to the instructions that come with them for details, including what code you must include for reading data from the sensor.

 At a high level, for the library we'll be using, we implement the following tasks in our code for reading from our sensors: